kubernetes-sigs/cluster-api-provider-ibmcloud/docs/how_to_use_clusterctl.md

 # IBM Cloud
 ## How to use clusterctl image in existing kubernetes cluster?
-The `clusterctl` image is designed to run independently to provision ibmcloud cluster. we have embedded the `kind` and `kubectl` into `clusterctl` image.
+The `clusterctl` image is designed to run independently to provision ibmcloud cluster.
+We have embedded the `kind` and `kubectl` into `clusterctl` image.

 1. Follow [this readme](https://github.com/kubernetes-sigs/cluster-api-provider-ibmcloud/#cluster-creation) to generate `cluster.yaml`, `machines.yaml`, `provider-components.yaml`, and `addons.yaml`